 Uncertainty Analysis

 Uncertainty analysis refers to the process of estimating and quantifying the level of uncertainty in the predictions made by machine learning models.
 In the context of medical diagnosis, uncertainty analysis can be used to identify cases where the model's predictions are unclear or uncertain, which can then be flagged for further review by human experts.
 There are two main sources of uncertainty in machine learning models: aleatoric uncertainty and epistemic uncertainty.
 Aleatoric uncertainty arises from the inherent variability in the data generation process and can be estimated using techniques such as test time augmentations.
 Epistemic uncertainty (Kendall & Gal, 2017), on the other hand, arises from the model architecture and parameters and can be estimated using techniques such as test time Bayesian dropout.
 Bayesian dropout is a regularization technique that can be applied to deep neural networks during training to prevent overfitting and improve generalization.
 It works by randomly dropping out neurons during training with a certain probability, which forces the network to learn more robust features that are not dependent on any particular set of neurons.
-During test time, Bayesian dropout can be used to estimate the model's uncertainty by running multiple forwards passes through the network with dropout applied and computing the variance of the predictions.
+During evaluation, Bayesian dropout can be used to estimate the model's uncertainty by running multiple forwards passes through the network with dropout applied and computing the variance of the predictions.
 This can be interpreted as a measure of how much the model's predictions vary depending on which neurons are dropped out, and hence how uncertain the model is about its predictions.

 In the proposed pipeline, aleatoric uncertainty for each model was estimated using test time augmentations (TTA), which involves applying various transformations to the input images at test time to generate multiple predictions for each image.
 The aleatoric uncertainty for a given image was then estimated as the variance of the predictions across the different augmentations, using: